Moose Crossing Alaska recommends some great ways to see wildlife in the Sterling Alaska area! The Kenai Peninsula is Alaska’s Playground after all.

 2. Hiking the Russian River Falls

 This hike is more like a leisurely stroll that ends at the Russian River Falls.
-It’s a bit over two miles one way, and ends at the falls.
+It’s a bit over two miles one way until the falls, but it really is just as casual as it comes.
 You can see bears sometimes when the salmon are in the river (late June, July, August).
 Be sure to exercise caution at all times and be bear aware.
 Please refrain from feeding the wildlife.
+The trail typically sees a good amount of traffic.

 3.Take a flight seeing tour